 I will venture that it is no guess that most of our readers here on Survival Sullivan are familiar with the term “EDC”.
 For those few who are not, EDC means simply Every Day Carry shorthand for all of the items that one chooses to bring with them on their travels out and about.

-EDC gear encompasses specialty items like guns, ammo and medical equipment as well as more mundane items like your wallet, watch and keychain.
+EDC gear encompasses specialty items like multi-tools and medical equipment, as well as more mundane items like your wallet, watch and keychain.
 If it goes with you, if it is something you habitually carry as a matter of course, it is part of your EDC.

 Can you do it?
 Or will you be facing the long dark and the uncertainty that comes with it starting from scratch.